f-corvaro/42.common_core/libft/README.md

 ## Introduction
 <p align="justify">
 C programming can be very tedious when one doesn’t have access to the highly useful standard functions.
 The purpose of the project is to re-code some libc functions and other common utility functions to be reused in the subsequent 42 projects.
 In this project there is norminette and moulinette.
-All explanation are into the code as a comments.
+All explanation of the coding are into the code as a comments.
 </p>

 ## What's in it?